Telehealth

 Practitioners must:

-• exercise extra care and precaution when discussing telehealth with vulnerable clients, particularly with regard to privacy and the benefits and limitations of telehealth with vulnerable clients
+- exercise extra care and precaution when discussing telehealth with vulnerable clients.
+Particular care should be taken when discussing privacy, and the benefits and limitations of telehealth with vulnerable clients.

 Factors to consider when assessing a TAC client for telehealth services include:

-• the ability of the client to access and successfully use the technology (the TAC does not routinely pay for technology (e.g. phones, or devices), phone calls or internet services required by clients.
+- The ability of the client to access and successfully use the required technology (the TAC does not routinely pay for technology, e.g. phones, or devices), phone calls or internet services.
 The TAC will pay for equipment in line with our existing polices.

-• the client’s location is a safe and effective environment
+- The client’s location is a safe and effective environment for the entirety of the appointment.

 The TAC will evaluate the appropriateness and effectiveness of telehealth service provision and collect feedback from clients about the safety and quality of services they receive.